Customer Care Representative/Technical Assistant

 Rebekah was born in Northern Ireland, and moved to a town near Glasgow, Scotland when she was four.
 Next, Rebekah’s family moved to Allentown, Pennsylvania, as her Presbyterian minister father wanted to establish a church there.
 After Rebekah graduated from high school, she moved to Greenville for further education.
 Meeting Andrew while he was in vet school changed the course of her life for sure!
 Transitioning from her teaching career, Rebekah joined the practice in 2009 and was trained first as a veterinary receptionist, after which she moved into Eloise Verdin’s former office manager role.

 Rebekah most enjoys interacting with the clients and their pets, and considers the hospital’s staff more like family than employees.
-Each week, she juggles many tasks to keep the practice running smoothly: inventory management, marketing, human resources, and client communication.
+Each week, she enjoys engaging in tasks that help keep the practice running smoothly: office management, inventory, helping to host special events, and client communication.

 She has always enjoyed running and outdoor activities.
 In her limited spare time, she also enjoys reading, trying new recipes, and scrapbooking so she can remember the milestones in her two little girls’ lives (Baylis and Harris).
 Naturally, Rebekah and Andrew share their home with furry children as well.
-They shower love on their five sweet rescue cats, Teacake, Sunshine, Spot, Callie Lou, and Marshy and their sweet sheltie, Tallulah!
+They shower love on their four sweet rescue cats, Teacake, Sunshine, Spot, and Callie Lou, and their mini Bernedoodle, Bea!

 Technical Assistant/Customer Care Representative